 1 doctor or potential for that, trying to influence the 2 outcome?
 3 Α. Yeah, you could see that too.
 4 281 Q. Now, that paragraph 6 was on 26th January 2017.
 When 5 we went through the chronology of meetings that 16:14 6 Mrs. Brownlee either did or didn't declare a conflict 7 of interest, we started off in the August one.
 But 8 there was, of course, the meeting on 27th January, just 9 the day after Mrs. Brownlee contacted Mr. Wilkinson, 10 when Mrs. Brownlee actually left the meeting.
 Now it 16:14 11 is not recorded in the notes that it was because of a 12 conflict, but she left the room for the discussion of 13 the item involving Mr. O'Brien.
-It was the day immediately after this.

-15 A. Yes.

-Then when we come to 27th August she is back at the meeting again following this particular process.
-So that is just for the note of the Panel, that meeting on 27th January 2017 is at TRU-112985.

-Just for completion for you, I don't know if you heard Mr. Devlin's evidence or you are aware of his view, even though his observations about Mrs. Brownlee have been put before the Inquiry Panel.
-He states in his Section 21 the following, we don't need to go to it, but for the note of the Panel is at WIT-0096.
-And he says the following:

-"It is important to note that even though our working

-relationship was less than optimal, I do not believe that this had any impact on the path that was followed with the Mr. O'Brien case and/or Urology.
+It was the day 14 immediately after this.
+15 Α. Yes.
+16:14 16 282 Q. Then when we come to 27th August she is back at the 17 meeting again following this particular process.
+So 18 that is just for the note of the Panel, that meeting on 19 27th January 2017 is at TRU-112985.
+20 16:15 21 Just for completion for you, I don't know if you heard 22 Mr. Devlin's evidence or you are aware of his view, 23 even though his observations about Mrs. Brownlee have 24 been put before the Inquiry Panel.
+He states in his 25 Section 21 the following, we don't need to go to it, 16:15 26 but for the note of the Panel is at WIT-0096.
+And he 27 says the following: 28 29 "It is important to note that even though our working relationship was less than optimal, I do not believe that this had any impact on the path that was followed with the Mr. O'Brien case and/or Urology.
 All appropriate regard to Mrs. Brownlee as Trust Chair was given from me.
-Out relationship did not alter my behaviours with regards to sharing information with the Chair and Board and I am of the view that the actions Mrs. Brownlee chose to take were not affected by our relationship."

-Now we have spoken earlier about when there were fracture times of potential interventions and I think you agreed that 2017 was an opportunity when things might have been handled differently.
-So just on that discrete issue would you slightly part company with Mr. Devlin's view that Mrs. Brownlee's position as Trust Chair perhaps didn't lend itself to issues rising to the surface as soon as they might have?
+Out relationship did not alter my 16:16 behaviours with regards to sharing information with the Chair and Board and I am of the view that the actions Mrs. Brownlee chose to take were not affected by our rel ati onshi p. " 16:16 Now we have spoken earlier about when there were fracture times of potential interventions and I think you agreed that 2017 was an opportunity when things might have been handled differently.
+So just on that discrete issue would you slightly part company with 16:16 Mr. Devlin's view that Mrs. Brownlee's position as Trust Chair perhaps didn't lend itself to issues rising to the surface as soon as they might have? Α. Well I wouldn't disagree with Shane Devlin's comments on that.
+We have evidence before us that on the - and 16:16 forgive me, it is late in the day - 27th January was the Trust Board meeting in 2017 Very clearly